ansible/ansible/rst/modules.rst

 * Optionally sets the description of the user

-*gid*:
+*group*:

-* Optionally sets the primary group GID.
-The user module will also be able to manipulate this.
+* Optionally sets the user's primary group, takes a group name.

 *shell*: